yike5460/HTTP-DCV/README.md

 ## Test

-Make sure your custom domain are pointed to (CNAME) the ALB DNS name, for example, if your domain is `cert.example.com` and want to issue certificates for such domain, you will first add <Application Load Balancer URL created in deployment>/certbot to your DNS CNAME record, then you can use the following command to test the service.
+Make sure your custom domain are pointed to (CNAME) the ALB DNS name, for example, if your domain is `cert.example.com` and want to issue certificates for such domain, you will first add <Application Load Balancer URL created in deployment> to your DNS CNAME record, then you can use the following command to test the service.

 ```bash
 # trigger certbot to issue certificate